-Asset Management and Development: The Operations Committee, which is chaired by the Chief Operating Officer and comprises the Managing Directors of Group Operations and the six Business Units and the Operations Finance Director, meets monthly to discuss operating performance and to review and agree asset management and development policy.
-The Director of Sustainability regularly attends the Operations Committee to provide updates on environmental issues, performance and policy and to discuss any recommended changes in approach.
-From 2022, environmental sustainability metrics will be incorporated into the monthly Operations Report to provide greater visibility and granularity of performance against targets management of standing assets respectively.
+Asset Management and Development: The Operations Committee, which is chaired by the Chief Operating Officer and comprises the Managing Directors of Group Operations and the six Business Units and the Operations management of standing assets respectively.
 The Director of Sustainability regularly attends these meetings to update on environmental regulation and best practice.